emiridbest/celo-dcai/README.md

 # Fun Stream
 ## Overview
+Here, is an implementation of an AI Agent that can:
+1. Implement dollar-cost-averaging
-Here, is an implementation of an AI Agent that can stream assets in streams to addresses on a per second basis
+2. Stream assets in streams to addresses on a per second basis
+3. Predict prices of cryto assets

 # Folder stucture
 ```